CS 251: Principles of Programming Languages

 Google Group: We will use the Google Group email list for announcements, course discussion, and help.
 You are subscribed automatically on registration.
 Please stay subscribed and check your email.

 Attendance and active participation is expected at all class meetings.
 Class time will be spent on a mix of lecture and hands-on activities.
 Bring a laptop if you can!
+(If you don’t bring a laptop, you can share with someone who does.)
 We will do a good bit of coding in class, both on whiteboards and on screens.

 We will not use a traditional textbook for this course.
-We will refer to a variety of course-specific material and some material freely available online, to be posted or linked on the course website.
+We will refer to a variety of course-specific material and some material freely available online, to be posted or linked on the from the course schedule.

 Prerequisite: CS 230 or permission of the instructor.